Nithinkumar18/Real-Time-Customer-Support-Tracking-System/README.md

 - **Role-Based Access Control (RBAC)**:
   - **Customers** have limited access (only their tickets).
   - **Support Agents** can manage tickets but have restricted administrative privileges.
-  - **Managers** have full control, including user management and ticket escalation.
+  - **Managers** have full control, including user management and ticket escalation and fetch weekly reports
 - Unauthorized users **cannot access restricted operations**.

 ## Features